 Table 13 summarizes the results of the DIF analysis appearing in Appendix B for SR (B/C) and BCR (BB/CC) items.
 Items with a statistical indication of DIF were reviewed for bias by subject matter experts during data review.
-It should be noted that "Total" in Table 13 reflects total flags by category and not total items flagged.
+It should be noted that "Total" in Table 13 reflects total items flagged based on the largest DIF classification level.
+That is, items flagged at both the B and C would be counted as "C" in Table 13.